What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Introduction

 \subsection{Related Work}

-What exactly is understood by fairness is not disclosed by central laws \citep{clarke_text_2019, eu_eur-lex_2016} or statements from politics \citep{executive_office_2016}.
-Because of this, there exists a broad and now almost unmanageable body of literature on the topic of fairness in general and, in particular, on the fairness of ADM -- especially in the social sciences, law, and more recently in ML \citep[for overviews see, e.g.,][]{agarwal_reductions_2018, barocas_fairness_2019, berk_fairness_2021, caton_fairness_2023, chouldechova_snapshot_2020, mehrabi_survey_2022}.
+What exactly is understood by fairness is not disclosed by central laws \shortcite{clarke_text_2019,eu_eur-lex_2016} or statements from politics \shortcite{executive_office_2016}.
+Because of this, there exists a broad and now almost unmanageable body of literature on the topic of fairness in general and, in particular, on the fairness of ADM -- especially in the social sciences, law, and more recently in ML \shortcite<for overviews see, e.g.,>{agarwal_reductions_2018,barocas_fairness_2019,berk_fairness_2021,caton_fairness_2023,chouldechova_snapshot_2020,mehrabi_survey_2022}.
 However, most of their arguments are presuppositional and start a step further than we do here.
-When attempted, explanations of what fairness really means usually settle on vague definitions \citep{beck_kunstliche_2019, dator_chapter_2017, green_fair_2018, mainzer_fairness_2020, kleinberg_inherent_2017} -- notable exceptions being \cite{loi_is_2022} and \cite{kong_are_2022}.
-A fundamental critique of statistical criteria as fairness measures such as "false positive rate equality does not track anything about fairness, and thus sets an incoherent standard for evaluating the fairness of algorithms" by \cite{long_fairness_2021} is also formulated by \cite{fleisher_algorithmic_2023, hedden_statistical_2021, loi_is_2022}, pointing out a special role of calibration.
-Reflections on fairness as not (only) a technical challenge can be found in, e.g., \cite{green_escaping_2022, lee_formalising_2021, selbst_fairness_2019, wong_democratizing_2020}.
+When attempted, explanations of what fairness really means usually settle on vague definitions \shortcite{beck_kunstliche_2019,dator_chapter_2017,green_fair_2018,mainzer_fairness_2020,kleinberg_inherent_2017} -- notable exceptions being \shortciteA{loi_is_2022} and \shortciteA{kong_are_2022}.
+A fundamental critique of statistical criteria as fairness measures such as ``false positive rate equality does not track anything about fairness, and thus sets an incoherent standard for evaluating the fairness of algorithms'' by \shortciteA{long_fairness_2021} is also formulated by \shortciteA{fleisher_algorithmic_2023,hedden_statistical_2021,loi_is_2022}, pointing out a special role of calibration.
+Reflections on fairness as not (only) a technical challenge can be found in, e.g., \shortciteA{green_escaping_2022,lee_formalising_2021,selbst_fairness_2019,wong_democratizing_2020}.